-More detailed information on Expansion Joint installation & explanatory illustrations
+More detailed information on Expansion Joint installation and maintenance guidelines & explanatory illustrations

-In the Belman installation instruction you can find more information and explanatory illustrations etc. about optimum expansion joint installation.
+Having gone through Expansion Joint installation and maintenance guidelines, please note that in the Belman installation instruction you can find more information and explanatory illustrations etc. about optimum Expansion Joint installation.

 This installation instruction is always send with Belman’s Expansion Joints.
 To further help the client the Expansion Joint installation instruction is multilingual, and therefore contains the instructions in among others; English, German, French, Spanish, Polish, Russian and more.